opensyria/blockchain/docs/audits/AUDIT_SUMMARY.md

 ## ⚖️ Audit Conclusion

-The Open Syria blockchain has **excellent technical foundations** but **critical gaps in protocol specification and security validation** that prevent production deployment.
+The OpenSyria blockchain has **excellent technical foundations** but **critical gaps in protocol specification and security validation** that prevent production deployment.

 **The good news:** All issues are fixable with focused engineering effort.
 The codebase is clean, modern, and well-architected.
 With 8-10 weeks of dedicated remediation work, the system can reach testnet-ready status.